James McGrath (Australian politician)

-James Anthony McGrath (born 14 May 1974) is an Australian politician and senator for Queensland since 2014.
-He is a member of the Liberal National Party of Queensland and sits with the Liberal Party in federal parliament.
+James Anthony McGrath (born 14 May 1974) is an Australian politician who has been a senator for Queensland since 2014.
+He is a member of the Liberal National Party of Queensland (LNP) and sits with the Liberal Party in federal parliament.
 Following his re-election in 2022, McGrath was appointed as Shadow Assistant Minister for Finance and Shadow Assistant Minister to the Leader of the Opposition.

 Early life

 McGrath was born in Toowoomba, Queensland, Australia.
 He attended Toowoomba State High School and Nambour State High School, the latter known for its alma mater of notable politicians such as Kevin Rudd and Wayne Swan.
 He graduated from Griffith University, where he was President of the Griffith University Liberal Club, with a Bachelor of Commerce and Bachelor of Laws.
 He then completed a Master of Laws at the Queensland University of Technology.
 He was admitted as a solicitor and worked as an articled clerk in a legal firm before working with the Queensland Parliamentary Ombudsman between 1999 and 2001.

 McGrath is a former political strategist who worked with Lynton Crosby on Boris Johnson's successful 2008 London mayoral campaign and on the Maldivian Democratic Party's 2008 presidential election victory.
+He was sacked from the post after a "damaging race row".

-Politics
+Political career

 Between 2009 and 2010, McGrath served as the deputy federal director of the Liberal Party of Australia.
 He was campaign director for the Liberal National Party and the Country Liberal Party between 2010 and 2012, during which the LNP recorded the largest ever electoral victory in the state of Queensland.